-Lastly, the main driving force behind the negotiation and adoption of ACAP were the ongoing threats facing especially procellariiform seabirds within international waters from fishing, especially longlining (Anon., 2000).
-This is because it was realized that such threats could only be addressed through the combined actions of many states, breeding range and fishing nations alike.
+Lastly, the main driving force behind the negotiation and adoption of ACAP was the ongoing threats facing procellariiform seabirds within international waters from fishery interactions, especially with longlining gear (Anon.
+2000, Cooper et al. 2006).
+This is because it was realized that such threats could only be addressed through the combined actions of many states, breeding-range and fishing nations alike.
 Thus a species severely affected by at-sea fishing might well be a good candidate for listing within ACAP.